-After disconnecting your computer from the desktop, prepare the unit as follows:
+After disconnecting your computer from the desktop (see "Disconnecting from the desktop"), prepare the unit as follows:

 - 1 Remove all media from the drives.
-Loaded media can damage the drive heads during transit. - 2 Pack the computer in a protective case that is padded to guard against knocks.
+Loaded media can damage the drive heads during transit. - Pack the computer in a protective case that is padded to guard against knocks.
 Make sure that the unit cannot slide around inside the case.